 Electronics can be recycled through the Transfer Station for the current tipping fee.
 Recyclable items include monitors, laptops, computers, flat-screen televisions, cell phones, speakers, DVD players and similar materials.

 Fluorescent, CFL, high-pressure sodium, mercury-vapor and LED light bulbs from residents can be taken to the Miami County Transfer Station for the current tipping fee.
 Residents may bring up to 10 bulbs per day.
 Bulbs from commercial businesses will not be accepted through this program.

 Incandescent light bulbs can be disposed of in regular residential trash or taken to the Transfer Station.

 Household batteries can be dropped off at the Miami County Recycling Center at no cost.
 The terminals must be taped with electrical or packing tape.

 Rechargable batteries, like laptop, power tool or cell phone batteries, can be returned to be recycled at most computer supply retailers or big-box stores.
-They also be dropped off at the Miami County Recycling Center for no charge.
+They can also be dropped off at the Miami County Recycling Center for no charge.
 Please seal these batteries in plastic bags before depositing them.